zfried/AMASE/README.md

 ## Troubleshooting

-- If you encounter import errors, ensure your conda environment is activated: `conda activate amase_env`
+- If using conda, ensure environment is activated: `conda activate amase_env`
+- For RDKit installation issues with pip, use conda: `conda install -c conda-forge rdkit`
 - Ensure all Dropbox files are downloaded before running the algorithm

 ---